OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 * Column E: the number of fields in the table
 * Column F: the number of empty fields

 The "Description" column for both the field and table overview was added in v0.10.0.
 These cells are not populated by WhiteRabbit (with the exception when scanning sas7bdat files that contain labels).
 Rather, this field provides a way for the data holder to add descriptions to the fields and tables.
-These descriptions are displayed in Rabbit-In-A-Hat when loading the scanreport.
-This is especially usefull when the fieldnames are not descriptives or in a foreign language.
+These descriptions are displayed in Rabbit-In-A-Hat when loading the scan report.
+This is especially useful when the fieldnames are abbreviations or in a foreign language.

 ### Value scans